The House that Jack Built

 One December vacation, on the deserted campus, I noticed earthworks happening on the Ridge Rd side.
 “Swimming pool” was my first thought, but the hole was narrow, and then a concrete screed followed way before it got near pool depth.
 That was followed by factory style steel girders, and then bricks.
 Building progress was brisk.
 The place fairly shot up.

 Within the three month holiday period, the entire buidling was erected, glazed, floored, wired and painted.
-I wandered in through an open door and was greeted by Professor JCW Heath, often seen in the basements below Physics Department labs, where Bill Ainslie had completed his BAFA some years before.
+I wandered in through an open door and was greeted by Professor JCW Heath, often seen in the basements below Physics Department labs, where Bill Ainslie had completed his degree some years before.
 I knew who he was, but he did not know me.

 “The new Fine Arts department” he said, very proudly.

 He fabricated maintenance jobs, produced invoices for them, and found a way of channeling the money into savings.
 Whether this was by working with friends, I never found out, but in something like 8 years, he had enough in the secret account to get the plans done.
-Prof DG Malherebe signed off on the plans, knowingly or not, and the contractors were given the go-ahead.
+Prof DG Malherbe signed off on the plans, knowingly or not, and the contractors were given the go-ahead.
 It was said that Jack Heath sourced every item on the bill of materials, presided over every tiniest detail.
 He had contributed to design too, with a clerestory roof that poured light in, but no direct sunlight reached the floor from overhead.

 Better to say sorry, than ask for permission.